ZabutonNage/Blog/docs/posts/README.md

 # The Blog Section

 ::: tip Note
 At the moment there are no published articles.
-The first one is expected to be released in January 2019 (this month).
+The first one is expected to be released in mid-February 2019.

 Please try again later.
 :::